otienojoseph/alx-higher_level_programming/0x00-python-hello_world/README.md

 - 2-print: Print the exact string
 - 3-print_number: Print integer in variable using f string
 - 4-print_float: Print float stored in variable with precious of 2 digits
+- 5-print_string: Print string 3times, followed by its first 9characters